TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 14/1 Corinthians 14.38.md

 ---

-But if any man is ignorant, let him be ignorant.
+But if anyone is ignorant, let him be ignorant.